youssefsz/pdf-converter-backend/README.md

 - Support for PNG and JPEG formats
 - High resolution (2x scale factor)
 - Returns ZIP archive with all pages

+### Images to PDF
+- Convert multiple images into a single PDF document
+- Support for PNG and JPEG images
+- Each image becomes one page at its original dimensions
+- Upload order preserved (frontend can reorder before conversion)
+- Maximum 20 images per request

 ### Text & Image Extraction
 - Extract text content from PDFs